 Exposure to radiation

-A small number of thyroid cancer cases are due to having radiotherapy to the head and neck area as a child, or living in an area with high levels of radiation in the environment, such as a nuclear accident site.
+A small number of thyroid cancer cases are due to having radiation therapy to the head and neck area as a child, or living in an area with high levels of radiation in the environment, such as the site of a nuclear accident.
 Thyroid cancer usually takes 10–20 years to develop after radiation exposure.

-If you have a family history of thyroid cancer, ask your doctor to refer you to a genetic counsellor or a family cancer clinic.
+If you are concerned about having a strong family history of thyroid cancer, talk to your doctor.
+They may refer you to a genetic counsellor or a family cancer clinic to assess your risk.

-Having a thyroid condition, such as thyroid nodules, an enlarged thyroid (goitre) or inflammation of the thyroid, only slightly increases your chance of developing thyroid cancer.
+Having a thyroid condition, such as thyroid nodules, an enlarged thyroid (known as a goitre) or inflammation of the thyroid (thyroiditis), only slightly increases your chance of developing thyroid cancer.

 "Sometimes I felt people were a little dismissive because thyroid cancer has a good outlook.
 They would say, `If you're going to get cancer, that's the best type to get.'
 But I didn't find this very helpful.
 Hearing the word `cancer' made me feel gutted and afraid." – Jenny